 World Cup 2026 hosts

-The 2026 World Cup is the first FIFA World Cup in history to have three separate hosts with Mexico, USA and Canada all set to be on hosting duties.
-The only other World Cup to have multiple hosts was the 2002 tournament, which was split between Japan and South Korea in what was the first World Cup to be played in Asia.
+The 2026 World Cup is the first FIFA World Cup in history to have three separate hosts, with Mexico, the USA, and Canada all set to host.
+The only other World Cup to have multiple hosts was the 2002 tournament, which was split between Japan and South Korea, marking the first World Cup to be held in Asia.

-Both of these tournaments will be trumped by the 2030 World Cup, which will see games played in six countries across three continents to mark the 100-year anniversary of the World Cup.
+Both of these tournaments will be trumped by the 2030 World Cup, which will see games played in six countries across three continents to mark the 100th anniversary of the World Cup.

 The host cities and stadiums for the 2026 World Cup have already been announced.
-The USA are set to take the bulk of the matches while just five cities and stadiums have been selected across Mexico and Canada.
-The full list as follows:
+The USA are set to take the bulk of the matches, while just five cities and stadiums have been selected across Mexico and Canada.
+The full list is as follows:

 Mexico